mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 ## Node IDs and Edge IDs - a deep dive...

-If you have written custom code, (for instance, a custom updater or a spanning function or a bipartition function) then you need to understand how node_ids and edge_ids have changed.
+If you have written custom code (for instance, a custom updater, spanning-tree function, or bipartition function), then you need to understand how node_ids and edge_ids have changed.

-In NetworkX a node_id can be any hashable Python object other than `None` (an integer, a string, a tuple, etc.).
-In RustworkX a node_id is always an integer, and in the graphs that GerryChain builds the node_ids always run sequentially from 0 with no gaps.
+In NetworkX, a node_id can be any hashable Python object other than `None` (an integer, a string, a tuple, etc.).
+In RustworkX, a node_id is always an integer, and in the graphs that GerryChain builds the node_ids always run sequentially from 0 with no gaps.
 RustworkX on its own can leave gaps when nodes are removed, but GerryChain never removes them: the embedded graph is frozen once a Partition is created.

-In NetworkX an edge is a tuple of node_ids and an edge_id is the _same_ tuple of node_ids, so there is no difference between an edge and an edge_id.
-However, in RustworkX while edges are still a tuple of node_ids, an edge_id is an integer.
-So an edge and an edge_id are different.
+In NetworkX, both an edge and its edge_id are represented by the same tuple of node_ids.
+In RustworkX, an edge is still a tuple of node_ids, but its edge_id is an integer.

 This creates some interesting challenges...